Ellis Martin Report: First Hydrogen Corp.'s (CVE:FHYD) FCEV Completes Successful Trial with Amazon. An In-depth Interview In Person with Francois Morin

-Quebec, June 10, 2024 AEST (ABN Newswire) - Join Ellis Martin for a conversation in Quebec City, Canada with Francois Morin, a Director with First Hydrogen Corp. trading as (CVE:FHYD) (FHYDF:OTCMKTS).First Hydrogen is harnessing best of breed partners, staff, design, technology and green hydrogen to address one of the globe's biggest challenges: Emissions.
+Malibu, CA, June 13, 2024 AEST (ABN Newswire) - Join Ellis Martin for a conversation in Quebec City, Canada with Francois Morin, a Director with First Hydrogen Corp. trading as (CVE:FHYD) (FHYDF:OTCMKTS).First Hydrogen is harnessing best of breed partners, staff, design, technology and green hydrogen to address one of the globe's biggest challenges: Emissions.

 The First Hydrogen integrated, clean energy ecosystem features zero emission vehicles, hydrogen solutions and powertrain supply.
 The company is removing adoption barriers for zero emission commercial fleets with its fully integrated, green hydrogen centric solution.
 First Hydrogen is creating scalable and replicable eco-systems for rapid expansion in attractive markets primed for high growth.
 We're talking about fully green mobility through practically every aspect of the production cycle.